Kingdom of Germany: Post-Staufer period

 From 1250 onward, the association between "Germans" and the whole Empire became stronger.
 As post-Staufer German monarchs were too weak to secure coronation as emperor, German writers became concerned that Germany was losing the prestige of Imperial status.
 The lack of concentration of power in one ruler or region also made the monarchy more attractive to all Germans.
 These led to more interest in connecting German identity to being heirs of Imperial Rome (Translatio Imperii), by right of their military strength as defenders of Christendom.
 At the same time, the replacement of Latin with German in official documents entrenched the German character of the empire at large.
 In 1474 the term "Holy Roman Empire of the German Nation" appeared, becoming more common after 1512.
 However, even after 1560, only 1 in 9 official documents mention "Germany", and most omitted the rest as well and simply called it "the Empire".
 In 1544 the Cosmographia (Sebastian Münster) was published, which used "Germany" (Teütschland) as synonymous with the empire as a whole.
 Johann Jacob Moser also used "German" as a synonym for "Imperial".
 This conflated definition of "German" even included non-German speakers.

 In 1508, Maximilian I, with papal approval, adopted the title "emperor elect" (Dei gratia Romanorum imperator electus semper augustus).
 Subsequent rulers adopted that title after their coronation as kings.
 At the same time, the custom of having the heir-apparent elected as king of the Romans in the emperor's lifetime resumed.
 For this reason, the title "king of the Romans" (rex Romanorum) came to mean heir-apparent, the successor elected while the emperor was still alive.

-After the Imperial Reform and Reformation settlement, the German part of the Holy Roman Empire was divided into Reichskreise (Imperial Circles), which in effect defined Germany against imperial territories outside the Imperial Circles: imperial Italy, the Bohemian Kingdom, and the Old Swiss Confederacy.
+After the Imperial Reform and Reformation settlement, the German part of the Holy Roman Empire was divided into Reichskreise (Imperial Circles), which in effect defined Germany against imperial territories outside the Imperial Circles: imperial Italy, the Crown of Bohemia, and the Old Swiss Confederacy.
 Brendan Simms called the Imperial circles as "an embryonic German collective-security system" and "a potential vehicle for national unity against outsiders".
+Despite previously belonging to Burgundy, the County of Burgundy and the Savoyard state were included in the circles.
+In 1701, Elector of Brandenburg Frederick III had to adopt the title King in Prussia to respect the suzerainty of the kings of the Romans and Poland over Brandenburg and Royal Prussia respectively.
+Bohemia, despite being a prince-elector, remained excluded from the Council of Electors until 1708 for not being "German".